cpoppema/docker-transmission/README.md

 * `-p 9091` - Transmission WebUI Port
 * `-v /config` - Transmission app data
 * `-v /downloads` - location of downloads on disk
-* `-e PGID` for for GroupID - see below for explanation
+* `-e PGID` for GroupID - see below for explanation
-* `-e PUID` for for UserID - see below for explanation
+* `-e PUID` for UserID - see below for explanation

 ### User / Group Identifiers